Web3-Pi/docs/docs/setup/single-mode/software-setup.md

 ## Advanced Options

-If you click the Advanced button, you can configure these additional options:
+If you click the **ADVANCED** button, you can configure these additional options:

 * **Execution endpoint address:** Optional custom endpoint for execution client
 * **Locale settings:** Including: